Canadian Imperial Bank of Commerce: 21st century

 In February, 2010 CIBC became the first chartered bank in Canada to launch a mobile banking iPhone App.
 It surpassed 100,000 downloads in just over one month following launch, with over 1 million client logins to CIBC Mobile Banking since its introduction.
 Four months later, the bank announced it signed a deal to buy a CA$2.1-billion credit card portfolio from Citigroup's Citibank Canada MasterCard business.
 Finally in October of that year, CIBC announced that it would be the first bank in Canada to introduce the internationally used Visa-branded debit card.

 In April 2013, CIBC reached an agreement with Invesco to acquire Atlantic Trust, the company's wealth management unit for US$210 million.

-CIBC announced in June 2016 that it would acquire the Chicago-based commercial bank PrivateBancorp for US$3.8 billion, from W F Bannister.They ask for Mr. Bannister to remain on the board for a 5-year term.
+CIBC announced in June 2016 that it would acquire the Chicago-based commercial bank PrivateBancorp for US$3.8 billion.
 The sale completed in June 2017 and in August PrivateBank announced it would rebrand itself as CIBC Bank USA.

 In April 2017, CIBC, announced it would move its headquarters to the Bay Park Centre under development by Hines Interests Limited Partnership and Ivanhoé Cambridge.
 Under the terms of its lease, the complex became CIBC Square.
-CIBC Square formally became CIBC's principal office and headquarters on 1 November 2021.
+On November 1, 2021, CIBC Square became the bank's principal headquarters.

 In November 2018, CBC reported that CIBC was among the top brands used in phishing attacks, with the bank seeing a surge in fake mail attempts that prior quarter by 600%.
+In March 2025, CIBC became the first major Canadian bank to sign the Canadian government's voluntary code of conduct for generative artificial intelligence.
+The year prior, CIBC had introduced a number of generative AI pilot programs.

+In 2025, CIBC signaled a strategic shift under incoming CEO Harry Culham, with plans to expand its presence in high-margin areas such as wealth management and U.S. commercial banking.

+In Q3 2025, CIBC reported adjusted net income of C$2.1 billion.